BRIXTOL/rollup-utils/readme.md

 ## `banner`

 The `banner` export can be passed to `rollup.output.banner` which will return an inline Licence.
-The licences will use fields contained within your `package.json` to inform upon project specifics in the licences (like copyright, version, author etc).
+The licenses will use fields contained within your `package.json` to inform upon project specifics in the licenses (like copyright, version, author etc).

 In your `rollup.config.mjs` file: